ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Added missing % unit to Battery level
 * The `targetValue` for the `Binary Switch`, `Multilevel Switch` and `Basic` CCs is no longer removed when a report without one is received
 * Some more interview timeouts are ignored

-### 1.8.1 (2020-12-14)
-* The `targetValue` of switch-type CCs is no longer overwritten with `undefined` when a report without target value is received
-* Added a config file for `Jasco ZW3010`
-* Added a config file for `HeatIt Z-TRM3`
-* Added a config file for `Eurotronic Air quality sensor (Luftgütesensor)`
-* Improved support for `Qubino Flush 2 Relay`
-* The `Multi Channel Association CC`, `Z-Wave+ CC` and `Node Naming and Location CC` values are now hidden
-* `Color Switch CC`: Setting the **warm white** `targetValue` no longer falsely claims that the `propertyKey` is missing
-* Removed some debug logging which could blow up the log file size
-* Removing a node association no longer throws an error when both multi channel and normal associations are supported.
-* `Notification CC Reports` are now parsed correctly when the `V1 Alarm` bytes are not zero
-* Added support for `*.gbl` firmware files and Aeotec updater executables which include a checksum and a target chip byte.
-* Fixed an issue where the wrong response could be mapped to some commands
-* ... and some more minor bugfixes

 ## License